Kieran-Arul/north-east-england-covid-website/README.md

   http://localhost:8000/

 5\.
 Click on the homepage directory.
-This should take you to the homepage of the website, which you can now explore.
+You should now be able to explore the website.